Ontong Java language

-Ontong Java (or Luangiua, Lord Howe, Luaniua) is a Polynesian language located on the Ontong Java Atoll, also known as the Luangiua Atoll or Lord Howe island, in the Solomon Islands.
-Two dialects, Luangiua and Pelau, are also spoken on the island.
+Ontong Java is a Polynesian language spoken on the Ontong Java Atoll in Solomon Islands.
+Its dialects—Luangiua and Pelau—are named after the two principal inhabited islands; the name Luangiua is also commonly used to refer to the Ontong Java language as a whole.

 Ontong Java is commonly used by all speakers, young and old.
-There is approximately 2,370 residents of Ontong Java Atoll and has approximately 2,400 (estimated) speakers living on the atoll.
+There are approximately 2,370 residents of Ontong Java Atoll and has an estimated 2,400 speakers living on the atoll.

 Classification

 Ontong Java is closely related to the Ellicean languages of Polynesia and to Sikaiana, Takuu, and Nukumanu in Papua New Guinea.

 Phonology

 The phoneme inventory of this language is poorly studied, and many sources have conflicting phoneme inventories.

 An older source lists two additional vowels, /ɑ/ and /ə/.

 Grammar

 Ontong Java word order is normally VSO and SVO.